THE JOURNEY FROM MAGIC, TO RELIGION AND TO SCIENCE

 CLASSICAL GREEK PHILOSOPHY: Several pre-Socratic Greek philosophers, such as Democritus (c.
 460 – c.
 370 BCE), who proposed an early form of atomism, are sometimes considered atheistic or agnostic in their views.
 They did not necessarily deny the existence of gods but often depicted them as unconcerned with human affairs and proposed naturalistic explanations for phenomena traditionally attributed to divine intervention.

 EPICUREANISM: Founded by Epicurus in the 3rd century BCE, this school of thought didn't explicitly deny the existence of gods but argued that they were not involved in human affairs.
-The focus was on seeking happiness through the pursuit of knowledge and avoidance of pain, emphasizing the material world.
+The focus was on seeking happiness by pursuing knowledge and avoiding pain, emphasizing the material world.

 DIAGORAS OF MELOS: Often referred to as the "first atheist," Diagoras (c.
 5th century BCE) was a Greek poet and sophist.
 He is known for his scepticism towards religion and the existence of gods, although details about his life and beliefs are sparse and mainly known through later sources.